 You can also read: Short Questions and Answers-Double Entry System

 As a part of accounting, this system provides many benefits.
-Some of the key benefits mentioned are as follows:
+The 13 important benefits or advantages of this system are as follows:

 - It is a complete account of any transaction.

 - The mathematical accuracy of the accounts can be verified by recording transactions.

 - Determine the Profit and loss of a business organization easily.